Chris Maloney – Advisory Partner

 A carpentry business that we act for carried out this exercise and decided to ONLY continue to work with the top 20% of their clients, which resulted in an increase in profitability, allowing the owner more time to focus on Strategy, to achieve their Vision, and ultimately increasing BUSINESS VALUE.

 Once your customer profiling exercise is complete, it will be essential to carry out a three way integrated forecasting exercise.
-This will allow a business owner to assess a variety of ‘what if’ scenarios, to fully appreciate the likely impact to the company’s profitability.
+This will allow a business owner to assess a variety of ‘what if’ scenarios according to your revised customer base, to fully appreciate the likely impact to the company’s profitability.
 In theory , this should now be more straight forward due to having a more reliable customer base.

 The forecast should show a number of positive changes from having a leaner customer base.
 Look out for: